Faculty-led Study Abroad

 Housing

-All housing accommodations are in a hotel/hostel with breakfast provided.
-Students will share rooms (unless they pay separately for a single-supplement).
+All housing accommodations are in a hostel with breakfast provided.
+Students will share rooms (triple occupancy).

 Passports and Visas